-“Constitutional Archetypes,” 95 Texas Law Review ___ (forthcoming 2017).
+“Constitutional Archetypes,” 95 Texas Law Review 263 (2016).
 A major criticism of much empirical scholarship on constitutional drafting (and much empirical legal scholarship generally) is its reliance on the coding of data.
 The coding of inherently non-numeric phenomena (constitutions, judicial reasoning, etc.) into numeric data is often criticized for being incomplete, incorrect, biased, and/or lacking in transparency.
 This forthcoming article employs a form of automated content analysis known as Structural Topic Modeling, which is a way of analyzing large bodies of text for patterns without having to first “code” the text into numeric data.
 Many thanks to Brandon Stewart for his help and support (both moral and technical).
 Comments on this work-in-progress are highly welcome.

 “Judicial Comparativism and Judicial Diplomacy,” 163 University of Pennsylvania Law Review 927 (2015).